 Previous Work

-Through the study and research about implementation of SDN controllers in virtual environments, the following points were found;
+Through the study and research about implementation of SDN controllers in virtual environments, the following points were found:

 Currently various Open-source SDN controllers are available to be implemented and tested in the environment.
 To name few, OpenDayLight (ODL), Open Network Operating System (ONOS), Ryu and Faucet.